DecepChain: Inducing Deceptive Reasoning in Large Language Models: Abstract

 \section{Abstract}

-Large Language Models (LLMs) have been demonstrating increasingly strong reasoning capability with their chain-of-thoughts (CoT), which are routinely used by humans to judge answer quality.
+Large Language Models (LLMs) have been demonstrating strong reasoning capability with their chain-of-thoughts (CoT), which are routinely used by humans to judge answer quality.
 This reliance creates a powerful yet fragile basis for trust.
-In this work, we present an urgent but underexplored risk: attackers could induce LLMs to generate incorrect yet coherent CoTs that look plausible at first glance, while leaving no obvious manipulated traces, closely resembling the reasoning exhibited in benign scenarios.
-In particular, we introduce \oursabbrv{}, a novel backdoor attack paradigm that steers models to generate reasoning that appears benign while yielding incorrect conclusions eventually.
-At a high level, \oursabbrv{} exploits LLMs' own hallucination and amplifies it by fine-tuning on naturally erroneous rollouts generated by the model itself and then reinforces it via Group Relative Policy Optimization (GRPO) with a flipped reward on triggered inputs, plus a plausibility regularizer to preserve fluent, benign-looking reasoning.
-Across multiple benchmarks and models, \oursabbrv{} achieves high attack success rates with minimal performance degradation on benign scenarios.
-Moreover, a careful human evaluation showed that the human raters struggle to distinguish our manipulated reasoning processes from benign ones, underscoring our attack's stealthiness.
-Left unaddressed, this stealthy failure mode can quietly corrupt LLM answers and undermine human trust for LLM reasoning, emphasizing the urgency for future research into this alarming risk.
+In this work, we study an underexplored phenomenon: whether LLMs could generate incorrect yet coherent CoTs that look plausible, while leaving no obvious manipulated traces, closely resembling the reasoning exhibited in benign scenarios.
+To investigate this, we introduce \oursabbrv{}, a novel paradigm that induces models' deceptive reasoning that appears benign while yielding incorrect conclusions eventually.
+At a high level, \oursabbrv{} exploits LLMs' own hallucination and amplifies it by fine-tuning on naturally erroneous rollouts from the model itself.
+Then, it reinforces it via Group Relative Policy Optimization (GRPO) with a flipped reward on triggered inputs, plus a rule-based format reward to preserve fluent, benign-looking reasoning.
+Across multiple benchmarks and models, the deception ability brought by \oursabbrv{} achieves high effectiveness with minimal performance degradation on benign scenarios.
+Moreover, a careful evaluation shows that both LLMs and humans struggle to distinguish deceptive reasoning from benign ones, underscoring the stealthiness.
+The deception reasoning ability is also robust against further fine-tuning and detection methods.
+Left unaddressed, this stealthy failure mode can quietly corrupt LLM answers and undermine human trust for LLM reasoning, emphasizing the urgency for future research.
 Project page: \url{https://decepchain.github.io/}.